-Historical questions are often dictated by present day concerns.
-For Jeff Sheehan of Stanford University and his two-hundred page tour of twentieth-century European history that question is how did it come to pass that Europeans would differ so strongly from Americans in regards to the War in Iraq and the question of Islamic terrorism.
+Historical questions are often dictated by present-day concerns.
+For Jeff Sheehan of Stanford University and his two-hundred-page tour of twentieth-century European history that question is how did it come to pass that Europeans would differ so strongly from Americans in regards to the War in Iraq and the question of Islamic terrorism.

 It is to Sheehan's credit that what starts off as a modern question is allowed to flower into a judicious and unpolemical account of modern European history.
-Sheehan describes the evolution of European attitudes toward standing armies and to warfare, without coming down on side or the other.
+Sheehan describes the evolution of European attitudes toward standing armies and warfare, without coming down on one side or the other.

 Some Americans may object to Sheehan's generalized categorization of Americans as being pro-war and Europeans as anti-war.
 It is against this backdrop that Sheehan offers his overview of modern European political history with a twist.
 Instead of focusing on World War I, World War II, the Cold War and how the political situations deteriorated in each case into these conflicts, Sheehan examines European attitudes toward the military and to warfare outside of the context of these conflicts.

 Thus the major conflicts of the twentieth century become the outliers, not what defines European society.
 This is a delightfully subversive analytic framework.
 I particularly admired the chapter dealing with peace efforts, most notably one by Czar Nicholas II, in the years leading up to the First World War.
 It serves as a useful counter to the traditional portrayal of bumbling super powers with their ironclad systems of alliances crashing toward an unforeseen but inevitable war.
 I owe Sheehan a debt of thanks in that I will now have one good thing to say about Czar Nicholas II to tell my students to balance out his anti-Semitism and his truly tragic incompetence.